danorder/Flsun-super-racer-Full-klipper-config-/README.md

 https://winscp.net/eng/index.php a gui ssh client to edit files on the raspberry pi.

  WHATS NEW
+Bed mesh works on this copy provided the probe is with in range / tilt option) bed mesh recommended for diagnostic purposes eg finding bad areas on the bed / calibration issues. delta shouldn't need this at all for glass.
+0.06 -.1mm is fine. inital layer height should be a bit obove these by default. eg 0.2-0.3
-Bed mesh works on this copy provided the probe is with in range Correct values for stealth chop. note their are only 2 options hybrid will loose torque and cause layer skips and excessive noise as seen on other configs.
+Correct values for stealth chop. note their are only 2 options hybrid will loose torque and cause layer skips and excessive noise as seen on other configs.
 Pressure advance (klippers equivalent to linear advance ) Thermal runaway is enabled by default in klipper. the configs for it must be added to make changes. default internal values should be fine. if its triggering more then likely Wrong pid or somthing is loose on the hotend or bed. it will only go of if it has reason to.